02ship/makersbnb/README.md

 #### MVP
 A webpage that lists spaces available for hire.
 A place can be added to a list via the website.
-The place can be hired (made unavailable) via the website.

 #### Plan for Day 1 Afternoon Work